kurtosis/kurtosis.github.io/docs/_posts/2023-07-13-alphatensor.markdown

 DeepMind's AlphaTensor  ([blog][alphatensor-blog], [paper][alphatensor-nature]), introduced in October 2022, uses deep reinforcement learning to discover efficient algorithms for matrix multiplication.
 It has, perhaps understandably, not received the same level of attention as recent advances in generative AI.
 However, there are a few aspects of this work which make it a particularly interesting development in deep learning:
 * The complexity of the problem is rooted in its fundamental mathematical structure, not in extracting information from large empirical (i.e. social or physical) data sets such as text, image, or omics data.
 * The action space is much larger ($$10^{10}\times$$ larger!) than that of games like chess and Go, making it extremely challenging to search the game tree efficiently.
 The number of algorithms discovered demonstrates that this area is far richer than was previously understood.
-* AlphaTensor uses several state-of-the-art techniques to tackle the problem, including a transformer network to select actions from a high dimensional, discrete space and Monte Carlo tree search (MCTS) to solve the reinforcement learning problem.
+* AlphaTensor combines multiple state-of-the-art techniques to tackle the problem, including a transformer network to select actions from a high dimensional, discrete space and Monte Carlo tree search (MCTS) to solve the reinforcement learning problem.

 In this post I break down the matrix multiplication problem and walk through [my implementation][my-repo] of AlphaTensor.
 (Most figures below are from the AlphaTensor paper.)